synxty/idea/index.md

 #### 3.2.2.
 Signature Passive

-If at least one of the Healer's abilities is activated during the planing phase, the Healer heals adjacent allies for a small amount of **Health** in the beginning of the battle phase.
+If at least one of the Healer's abilities is activated during the planning phase, the Healer heals adjacent allies for a small amount of **Health** in the beginning of the battle phase.

 #### 3.2.3.
 Key Combat Attributes